winitzki/scall/tutorial/programming_dhall.md

 Error: ❰Sort❱ has no type, kind, or sort
 ```

-This error occurs because Dhall requires a function's type _itself_ to have a type.
+Technically, this error occurs because Dhall requires a function's type _itself_ to have a type.
 The symbol `Kind` has type `Sort`,
 so the type of the function `f = λ(_: Bool) → Kind` is `Bool → Sort`.
 But the symbol `Sort` does not have a type, and neither does the expression `Bool → Sort`.